Stephen Marshall (murderer)

-Stephen Marshall (9 August 1985 – 16 April 2006) was an American-Canadian vigilante who searched publicly available sex offender registries in the United States for the names and addresses of convicted sex offenders before traveling to Maine in the Northeastern United States and murdering two.
+Stephen Alexander Marshall (August 9, 1985 – April 16, 2006) was a 20-year-old American-Canadian man who travelled from Nova Scotia to Maine with the intention of shooting and killing convicted sex offenders in an act of vigilantism.
+Using the names and addresses of convicted sex offenders retrieved through searching publicly available sex offender registries in the United States, Marshall drove to the houses of two convicted sex offenders and killed them, before taking his own life in Boston, Massachusetts as police were stopping the bus he was on.

 Early life

-Born in Fort Worth, Texas, Marshall moved with his family to Cape Breton, Nova Scotia when he was a child.
+Stephen Alexander Marshall was born on August 9, 1985, in Fort Worth, Texas, to parents Ralph Arthur Marshall and Margaret Malia Diekelmann.
+Marshall moved with his family to Cape Breton, Nova Scotia when he was a child.
 His parents divorced in 1996.
 In 1999, Marshall moved to Culdesac, Idaho, with his father, Ralph, who served three years as mayor.
-Marshall was charged with aggravated assault when he was 15, in April 2001, after he brought an AR-15 rifle onto his lawn where two youths were fighting.
+Marshall was charged with aggravated assault when he was 15, in April 2001, after he brought an AR-15 rifle onto his lawn where two teenagers were fighting.
 While his father went to live in Arizona, and later Maine, Marshall moved back to his mother's home in Cape Breton during the summer of 2003.
 He attempted to enlist in the Army, but was rejected because of his asthma.

 Killings

 Out of 34 sex offenders listed on the Maine registry, Marshall took down the information on 29 of them.
-He began his Maine trip with a visit to his father, now living in Houlton, Maine.

-Because his car had broken down during the drive, he borrowed his father's truck, and took a .45 handgun from him.
-That night he shot and killed Joseph Gray, 57, in Milo, and William Elliott, 24, in Corinth.
-He had shot and killed Gray while sleeping in his living room.
-His wife woke up to their dogs barking.
-Gray had fallen asleep to watching Forensic Files prior to his killing.
-At 8:00 AM, Marshall arrived at Elliott's mobile home and knocked on his door, and shot him several times.
-Elliott's girlfriend took a picture of the license plate before Marshall left.

-When police stopped the bus he was aboard that evening, he committed suicide by shooting himself in the head.
-Later investigation of the laptop he had brought with him indicated that he had gone to the residences of four other sex offenders.